-- Their own accessories must always be used and approved by the manufacturer and must always be installed with the - instruments supplied by the manufacturer. - Never, for any reason whatsoever, use damaged implants. - Careful not to cut surgical gloves during the procedure. - Any device implanted in the patient, such as bone screws, threaded wires and in general any device marked as "single use".
-MUST NOT BE REUSED - Select the length of the bone screws and the thread according to the size of the bone and soft tissue.
+- Any implant device requires specific instruments for implanting provided by MIKAI, the use of unsuitable instruments may cause damage to the device and an incorrect implant. - Their own accessories must always be used and approved by the manufacturer and must always be installed with the instruments supplied by the manufacturer. - Never, for any reason whatsoever, use damaged implants. - Careful not to cut surgical gloves during the procedure. - Any device implanted in the patient, such as bone screws, threaded wires and in general any device marked as "single use": MUST NOT BE REUSED - Select the length of the bone screws and the thread according to the size of the bone and soft tissue.
 Avoid excessive penetration of the second cortex, which could cause damage to the soft tissues - The components are not compatible with all Mikai Fixation systems.
-For more information on the compatibility of the various components it is recommended to consult the specific operating techniques. - It may be necessary to use additional instrumentation for application and removal, such as a cutter, wire bending pliers

-- Check the integrity of the screws and assembly at regular

-- It is necessary to carefully clean the epidermis around the never be reused. the re-use of the devices involves on the one hand the risk of causing a re-infection or cross-infection, on the other hand compromising the functional performance of the
+For more information on the compatibility of the various components it is recommended to consult the specific operating techniques. - It may be necessary to use additional instrumentation for application and removal, such as a cutter, wire bending pliers and power drill. - Check the integrity of the screws and assembly at regular intervals - It is necessary to carefully clean the epidermis around the threaded wires (inserting the wires). - The devices under discussion are for single use and must never be reused, the re-use of the devices involves on the one hand the risk of causing a re-infection or cross-infection, on the other hand compromising the functional performance of the